erhant/circomkit/README.md

 npx circomkit help
 ```

-You can check out examples at the [circomkit-examples](https://github.com/erhant/circomkit-examples) repository.
+You can check out examples at the [circomkit-examples](https://github.com/erhant/circomkit-examples) repository, or within the [examples](./examples/) directory here.

 ### Command Line Interface